ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 # Nmap done at Thu May  2 04:40:04 2019 -- 1 IP address (1 host up) scanned in 13.47 seconds
 ```

-Performing a nmap scan on the identified opened ports
+Performing a nmap service and version scan on the identified opened ports using default scripts

 ```
 # nmap -sC -sV -p 21,22,80,445,631,3000,3306,3500,6697,8181 -oA nmap/services 192.168.4.132